Gary Stevens (politician)

-Gary Lee Stevens (born August 21, 1941, in McMinnville, Oregon) is a Republican member of the Alaska Senate, representing the P District since his appointment in February 2003.
-He was previously a member of the Alaska House of Representatives from 2000 through 2003.
-Stevens was Senate President for four years, from 2009 through 2012, leading a bipartisan coalition of 10 Democrats and six Republicans.
-He will again serve as Senate President from 2023 onwards, leading a bipartisan coalition of 9 Democrats and 8 Republicans.
+Gary Lee Stevens (born August 21, 1941) is a Republican member of the Alaska Senate since his appointment in February 2003.
+Stevens represents Kodiak Island, the southern Kenai Peninsula including Homer and Seward, and Cordova.
+He was previously a member of the Alaska House of Representatives from 2001 through 2003.
+Stevens is the current president of the Alaska Senate since 2023, an office he previously held from 2009 to 2013.
+In both of Stevens' terms as Senate president, he has led a bipartisan majority coalition of Democrats and Republicans.
+In 2023, he authored a play about former Alaskan senator Ted Stevens, "Uncle Ted".